 Child hurt, suspect arrested in Mall of America incident

-BLOOMINGTON, Minn. – A 24-year-old man was arrested Friday in an incident in which a 5-year-old child may have been pushed or thrown from a balcony at the Mall of America, police said.
+BLOOMINGTON, Minn. – A 5-year-old child plummeted three floors Friday after being pushed or thrown from a balcony at the Mall of America, according to witnesses, and police said a 24-year-old man was in custody.

-Bloomington Police Chief Jeffrey Potts said witnesses told police that the child may have been pushed or thrown from the mall's third level to the first floor on Friday.
-Officers gave first aid but the 5-year-old child suffered "significant injuries" and had been taken to a hospital, Potts said.
+Bloomington Police Chief Jeffrey Potts said police don't think there is any relationship between the man and the family of the child, who suffered "significant injuries" and was taken to a hospital.

-Potts said the suspect took off running right after the incident but was quickly found and arrested at the mall.
+Witnesses told police that the child may have been pushed or thrown from the mall's third level to the first floor, Potts said.
+He said the suspect immediately took off running but was quickly found and arrested at the mall.

-He said police don't think there is any relationship between the man and the child or the child's family.
-He says police don't have an idea about possible motive.

-"At this point we believe this is an isolated incident," Potts said.
+"At this point we believe this is an isolated incident," the chief said.
 "We're actively trying to figure out why this occurred."

 No details were immediately available about the child's condition.